segmentio/segment-docs/src/segment-app/iam/sso.md

 To configure GSuite for use with Segment, go to your workspace settings and choose the "Connections" tab under "Authentication" and click "Add New Connection."
 Follow the steps to create a "Google Apps For Work" connection.

-You simply enter your domain (or, if you've verified it already, choose it from the dropdown) and then click the resulting link to authorize the connection.
+Enter your domain (or, if you've verified it already, choose it from the dropdown) and then click the resulting link to authorize the connection.

 ## Enabling Segment-initiated login